SAhmed48/nodeJS/rest-api/rest-api.md

 **Note**:
 If we not use next() function in middleware then control stall and it does not pass control to next middleware.

+#### Env

+Get env information using
+-- app.get('env')

+If env is set from command line as production then it outputs production otherwise development.

+We can also get env variable using.
+-- process.env.NODE_ENV // if set then value otherwise undefined

+### Configurations
+In this section we see how to use different configurations for production, development and staging env.

+Two most popular packages:
+1) rc
+2) config

+I recommend to use config package which is very nice and easy to use.
+1) Create a config folder.
+2) Create your envs json files (default.json, development.json, production.json)
+3) Add your env specific settings in it.
+4) Go to your main index.js file.
+5) Import config package.